 In Scenario 2, Lawyer advises Client on choice of funder and negotiates the funding contract on behalf of Client.
 Does Lawyer have a conflict in providing these services?
-The facts state that the Lawyer has a preexisting relationship with Funder, that Funder will be partially paying the law firm's fees and that certain terms of the funding agreement are advantageous to the law firm.

-Under rule 1.7, if any of those circumstances or their combination creates a significant risk that Lawyer's advice on the choice of funder or funding contract terms is materially limited by Lawyer's own interests, Lawyer is required to advise Client of the facts and seek Client's informed written consent.
-Rule 1.7(b).
+The facts state that the Lawyer has a preexisting relationship with funder, that funder will be partially paying the law firm's fees and that certain terms of the funding agreement are advantageous to the law firm.
+Under rule 1.7, if any of those circumstances or their combination creates a significant risk that Lawyer's advice on the choice of funder or funding contract terms is materially limited by Lawyer's own interests, Lawyer is required to advise the client of the facts and seek the client's consent.
 See also, Santa Clara County Counsel Attys.
 Assn. v.
 Woodside (1994) 7 Cal.4th 525, 546-47 [28 Cal.Rptr.2d 617] (lawyer must evaluate whether the relationship creates a "situation in which [he or she] might compromise his or her representation in order to advance the attorney's own financial or personal interests").
-Indeed, Lawyer owes Client a duty to communicate material facts concerning the representation.
+In addition, Lawyer owes Client a duty to communicate material facts concerning the representation.
 Rule 1.4.
-Lawyer's existing relationship with Funder is a material fact.
-In addition to obtaining informed written consent, rule 1.7(d) requires that Lawyer reasonably believe that Lawyer can provide Client with diligent and competent representation notwithstanding the rule 1.7(b) conflict.
+Lawyer's existing relationship with funder is a material fact.

 Rule 1.8.1 applies where a lawyer obtains a pecuniary (financial) interest adverse to the client.
 There is nothing adverse to a client about a lawyer getting paid for legal services.
 See Cal.
 State Bar Formal Opn.
 No. 2002-159, n.3 ("Although the lawyer does receive some benefit from the escrow arrangement-she is assured that there are funds available to pay her fees and costs-this is no different from the benefit the lawyer receives by requiring an advance fee and placing it in her trust account.
-The lawyer, by requiring an advanced fee, does not thereby come within rule 3-300.").
-Thus, the rule does not apply merely because the arrangement permits a lawyer to get paid its fees.
-On the other hand, if a lawyer owns a share in the litigation funding company, the funding arrangement would constitute a business transaction with the client and the lawyer would be obliged to comply with rule 1.8.1.
+The lawyer, by requiring an advanced fee, does not thereby come within